The Development of Pharmaceutical Packaging in Today’s Care Markets

 Long-Term Care and Extended Care Facilities

-You’re likely to find pharmacies that specifically serve long-term care facilities.
-It’s important for these pharmacies to use specific medication packaging and labeling machines and materials to maintain compliance with the CMS-mandated short-cycle dispensing model in LTC/EC pharmacy environments.
+You’re likely to find retail pharmacies that specifically serve long-term care facilities.
+These pharmacies need to use specific medication packaging and labeling machines and materials to maintain compliance with the CMS-mandated short-cycle dispensing model in LTC/EC pharmacy environments.

 Specialty Pharma

-Specialty pharma companies or a contract drug manufacturing organization (CDMO) can handle the innovation, development and manufacturing of drugs involved with bringing new products to market.
-An example are biotechnology drugs that may require special ordering, handling or distribution.
+Specialty pharma companies or a contract drug manufacturing organization (CDMO) can handle the innovation, development, and manufacturing of drugs involved with bringing new products to market.
+An example is biotechnology drugs that may require special ordering, handling, or distribution.

 MPI offers efficient solutions for pharmacies and other medical facilities that rely on safe, high-quality pharmaceutical packaging.
 Our commitment to technology and efficiency has advanced the market and continues to exceed the needs of medication packagers in different market segments.

 If you would like additional information on medication packaging solutions, please contact us today.
-We offer a full line of medical and pharmaceutical packaging products, including unit dose packaging machines, barcode labelers, and software for label and barcode design.
+We offer a full line of medical devices for pharmaceutical packaging, including unit dose packaging machines, barcode labelers, and software for label and barcode design.
 We can assist you in finding the right packaging solutions for your pharmacy or facility.